 - Receive personalized recommendations to help improve your health

 What is open enrollment and how does it affect me?

 Open enrollment is the designated time each year when you can enroll in benefits.
-This period is based on when your company offers benefits to your team.
-Employees have two open enrollment opportunity each year: 1) when they join the company and can select their initial plan and 2) when the company’s Aetna policy renews in November.
+Employees have two open enrollment opportunities each year: 1) when they join the company and can select their initial plan and 2) when the company’s Aetna policy renews in November.
 Unless a qualifying event occurs, open enrollment is the only time an employee can enroll in benefits.

 What is a qualifying life event?

-A qualifying life event is a time when employee can enroll in benefits outside of open enrollment.
+A qualifying life event is a change which enables employees to enroll in benefits outside of open enrollment.
 A qualifying life event would include one of the following situations: 1) marriage / domestic partnership, 2) divorce or separation, 3) birth or adoption of a child, 4) loss of previous coverage, 5) moving (this is not a guaranteed event, please contact email@example.com for more information on what qualifies).

 I want to add a dependent to my coverage.
 How can I do that?

 Dependents must be added to your plan during open enrollment unless there is a qualifying event.
 If a qualifying event does occur, simply navigate to your Benefits and select the “Change coverage” button to signal that you need to add a dependent to your plan.